 With through-beam sensors, the light emitter and receiver are contained in two different housings that are mounted one in front of the other.
-The light beam emitted by the emitter directly hits the receiver; each object that interrupts the heam is detected.
-This system is used to obtain large signal differences (when the light directly hits the receiver and when the object interrupts the beam) with the highest Excess Gain and the largest operating distance reaching up to 50m.
-These sensors can operate in the harshest environmental conditions, such as in the presence of dirt or dust.
+The light beam emitted by the emitter directly hits the receiver; each object that interrupts the beam is detected.
+This system is used to operate in the harshest environmental conditions, such as in the presence of dirt or dust.
 The disadvantage is that two units have to be wired (an emitter and receiver).
-The through-beam optic function operates typically in dark mode: the output is activated when the object interrupts the beam between the emitter and receiver.
+The through-beam optic function operates typically in dark mode: the output is activated when the object interrupts the beam between the